 Seams: A Paper Quilt Project, Women Scientists and Artists

-I’m currently at work on a project called “Seams,” which is a series of narrative paper quilts made of thread, paper, and watercolor.
-This project is supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
+Recently I’ve been working on a project called “Seams,” which is a series of narrative paper quilts made of thread, paper, and watercolor.
+This project was supported in part by the Pennsylvania Council on the Arts, a state agency funded by the Commonwealth of Pennsylvania and the National Endowment for the Arts, a federal agency.
 The Seams Project will be on display from March 2 – May 11, 2018 at Nurture Nature Center in Easton, PA.

-This series is inspired by six women who, like me, are both artists and scientists.
-The pieces from this series connect to the natural world and draw on textile traditions of sharing life experiences.
-I’m interested in creating stimulating visual work that generates broader conversations about the connections between art and science, and particularly about the value of cross-pollinating ideas in order to expand one’s own sense of possibility.
-My intention in creating the quilt series is to show commonality through shared perceptions.
+This project was inspired by six women who, like me, are both artists and scientists.
+I was interested in creating visual work about the value of cross-pollinating ideas in order to expand one’s own sense of possibility.
 This project, at its heart, is about identity gained through breaking barriers.
-Each art quilt incorporates themes from nature to accentuate shared experiences.
+Each art quilt incorporates themes from nature to accentuate common experiences.

 I began work on the project in late 2016 by interviewing six local women who are both artists and scientists (or mathematicians).
 Some of these women are self-taught either in the arts or the sciences, but each has done meaningful work in both fields.
-I’ve chosen to draw inspiration from local women to help emphasize accessibility and possibility.
 These women include the following::

 Jenn Rossmann (Engineer and Fiction Writer)

 Click on the links above to see interviews with each of these women.
-The interviews were done informally and so they have an organic feel.
 (Note that Jenn Rossmann has requested her interview be kept private.)

 In addition to the six art quilts inspired by interviews with these women, the series includes two community response quilt pieces.
 I asked community members to respond to two prompts related to identity.
 These were: